Hsien-Ming-Ku/Group-of-FDEs/README.md

 It concludes

 1. Members of our research group
-2. Topics of our research group.
+2. Topics of our research group
+3. Publications of our research group
+4. Academic activities by our research group